Piaohao: Early history

 The piaohao were an early Chinese banking institution were known as Shanxi banks by foreigners because they were owned primarily by Shanxi merchants.
 The exact origins of the piaohao remain unclear, and money-order services or remittance banks may or may not have existed in one form or another, at least in some regions of China, as early as the Ming dynasty period.
 The piaohao were, despite China's long economic history, the first institutions to offer a full range of banking services.
 Shanxi became a banking centre during this era.
 The arising of a banking centre in a remote northern inland Chinese province is akin to the United States' financial centre being in remote Fargo, North Dakota, rather than in Manhattan.

 The first documented piaohao, Rishengchang, originated from Xiyuecheng Dye Company Pingyao in central Shanxi.
 The Rishengchang was founded in 1823 by Li Daquan, the owner of the Xiyucheng, a dyed goods company that would purchase raw materials in the province of Sichuan and ran stores in the cities of Beijing, Shenyang, Tianjin, and others.
-Lei Lutai, possibly a Tianjin (or Beijing) manager of this company, observed expensive shipments of silver often would pass each other, going in opposite directions for vast distances; this inspired Lei to see a business opportunity.
+Lei Lvtai, also from Pingyao, observed expensive shipments of silver often would pass each other, going in opposite directions for vast distances; this inspired Lei to see a business opportunity.
 Lei suggested to his boss, Li Daquan, around the year 1823 that this presented an opportunity to replace expensive private security, wagons, and pack animals with a clearing house for the interregional transfer of money, the settlement of accounts, deposit accounts, loans, and currency exchange services.

-The Rishengchang was capitalised with 300,000 taels of silver (or about 450,000 dollars) by Li Daquan.
+The Rishengchang was capitalized with 300,000 taels of silver (or about 450,000 dollars) by Li Daquan.
 It is possible that Lei Lutai had added 20,000 taels of silver.
 Lei was the first general manager of the Rishengchang, with Mao Hongsui and Cheng Dapei as the bank's assistant managers.
 After a few years Mao Hongsui ran into some disagreements with Lei Lutai over business strategy and within a couple of years Mao had organised five more banks.
 In turn, the managers of these banks also started leaving and creating their own banks.